 Don’t know what cash offers are?
 Read our article that covers exactly what a cash offer is.
 Also, check out how cash offers change the buying process vs. traditional offers.

-So who exactly makes cash offers?
+So who exactly makes cash offers on houses?

 Although anyone has the ability to make a cash offer (if they have the funds) there are a few types of buyers who make cash offers.
 We can call these buyers the “usual suspects.”
 In general, cash buyers are real estate investors.
 These investors can be companies (home buying companies) or individual investors.